spion/typescript-workspace-plugin/README.md

 service of the individual projects, pointing them to the package sources.
 Restores proper "go to definition / type" functionality and similar.

+#### Benefits

 The packages still have their individual tsconfig.json

 They can have separate repos and be cloned and developed completely independent of the master workspace like e.g. prosemirror: https://github.com/ProseMirror/prosemirror

+When cloned independently, "go to definition" and "find references" functionality will behave as if the dependencies are standard node modules (definition files available only)